Is Homeschool Better Than Public School?

 Here are just a few reasons:

 A classroom teacher is under obligation to provide the best possible education to every child in her classroom.
-Even a great teacher will have to spend time reteaching things your child knows to other students who don’t get it yet, and will inevitably move past topics your child needs more time on in order to continue with the other students.
-This is not a failure on the teacher’s part – but how can one person efficiently instruct a couple dozen unique students at once?
+Even a great teacher will have to spend time reteaching things your child knows to other students who don’t get it yet and will inevitably move past topics your child needs more time on to continue with the other students.
+This is not a failure on the teacher’s part – but how can one person efficiently instruct a couple of dozen unique students at once?

 Of course, I also love efficiency.
-So it is much more appealing to me to give a child her list of things to accomplish for the week, coach her where needed, and then be done, rather than wait on all her classmates to finish each page/portion at a different pace.
+So, it is much more appealing to me to give a child her list of things to accomplish for the week, coach her where needed, and then be done, rather than wait on all her classmates to finish each page/portion at a different pace.
 How much better if she can invest her extra time in active play, “just for fun” reading, creating, serving family or others, or learning more about whatever caught her eye this week instead of sitting and waiting.

 And let’s not forget the ease of tailoring the curriculum at home to fit your specific child.
-Let’s say the kindergarten child needs to practice drawing circles – it’s so much more fun for your truck-lover if he’s drawing tires and for your florist to draw beautiful flowers.
-Or if your older student needs reading practice, not only is that not embarrassing to him, you can also choose the practice that most appeals to him, even if that’s Calvin and Hobbes!
+Let’s say the kindergarten child needs to practice drawing circles – it’s much more fun for your truck-lover if he’s drawing tires and for your florist to draw beautiful flowers.
+Or if your older student needs reading practice, not only is that not embarrassing to him, but you can also choose the practice that most appeals to him, even if that’s Calvin and Hobbes!

 Even as academically critical as all of those things are, it is even more essential to me that children are taught to know and love Jesus and His word in every part of their lives, including academics.
-It is not artificial or trite to pause as we’re studying insects and reflect on their amazing design.
+It is not artificial or trite to pause as we study insects and reflect on their amazing design.
 And it thrills my soul when the preschooler halts all conversation on things that are strong to announce that it is “Not as strong as God!”
 Reading may take a long time to master, and history facts may come and go from their memory, but if they know and love Jesus, their education has been a giant success.